 Getting the opportunity to spend a night at the Delta Queen hotel was something I will never forget.

 Passing The Time Aboard A Floating Hotel

 The afternoon we arrived was pleasant so we sat on the deck in rocking chairs and watched the boat traffic on the river.
 Although not as busy as the Mississippi, which I had the opportunity to see later in my trip, there were a few tourist boats on the Tennessee River.

 In the evening I went a few doors down to check out the bar, then relaxed in the downstairs lobby in a deep, comfortable leather chair.

-Right beside the Delta Queen is a park, complete with an old-time (indoor) carousel.
+Right beside where the Delta Queen was moored, I discovered a park, complete with an old-time (indoor) carousel.
 The Tennessee Aquarium is also close by, accessed by the world’s longest walking bridge across the Tennessee River.
 This also takes visitors to the city’s Arts District and museums in Chattanooga.
 There are shops located in an old mill near to the Delta Queen as well so it’s a great location to use as home base during a visit to Chattanooga.

 After dark, we were treated to a fireworks show over the water that was spectacular!
 I didn’t do very well in the picture-taking, but trust me, it was loud and colorful!